 PCM stands for powertrain control module.
-In one module, this technology combines both the TCM and ECM, which is why it is found in newer models.
-Prior to this technology, a TCM and ECM were needed to do the same job.
+This technology combines both the TCM and ECM in one module, which is why it is found in newer models.
+Prior to this technology, both a TCM and an ECM were needed to do the same job.

 The PCM handles more operations than the ECM and TCM could alone.
 With the sensors in place and data being transferred, it makes quick adjustments to ensure optimal engine efficiency and performance.
 Over time, it also learns more about the operations to make it even more efficient.